JanssenProject/jans/docs/cedarling/cedarling-quick-start-tbac.md

 ## Step-2: Configure Tarp with the policy store

-In this step, we will add the policy store details in the Jans Tarp that is installed in the browser.
+In this step, we will add the policy store details in the Janssen Tarp that is installed in the browser.
 The Cedarling instance embedded in the Tarp will use the policy stored in this store to evaluate the authorization result.